panchambanerjee/arxiv-app/README.md

 7. Some simple CSS formatting for the Streamlit bot appearance

-## What's next for arxiv_app
+## What's next for arxiv-app

 1. Make the pdf downloader part more intuitive, and add more options for keywords, time of query etc.
-2. Address the API call timeout issues for the arXiv API
+2. Work with a larger corpus of papers
-3. Try other LLMs (HuggingFace specifically)
+3. Address the API call timeout issues for the arXiv API
-4. Implement Conversational Memory and Agents when querying the Chatbot
+4. Try other LLMs (HuggingFace specifically)
-5. Give the LLM access to other tools such as Wikipedia (might help with broader context) and Google Search
+5. Implement Conversational Memory and Agents when querying the Chatbot
-6. Try and wrap the whole pipeline in a Streamlit webapp
+6. Give the LLM access to other tools such as Wikipedia (might help with broader context) and Google Search
-7. Deploy the app via Heroku
+7. Try and wrap the whole pipeline in a Streamlit webapp

 ## Steps to Run